 The majority of the carbohydrates comes from maltodextrin.
 Compared with other carbohydrates, It requires less water to digest, and it’s a good way to get quick calories without becoming dehydrated.

-Each SiS Go energy gel comes in a 60 ml sachet and provides the following.
-Not a big bang for the volume.
+Each SiS Go gel comes in a 60 ml sachet and provides the following.
+(Note: not a big bang for the volume.)

 - 87 calories

 - 22g carbohydrates

 - 0.01g salt.